Role of Multiple Scattering in Single Particle Perturbations in Absorbing Random Media: Theory

 Each enhancement factor can be associated with a class of multiple scattering paths involving the additional scatterer as shown in Fig.~\ref{fig:scattering_paths}.
 Firstly, the effect of rescattering of the field as it propagates to the observation point $\bm{r}$ after being scattered by the additional scatterer is accounted for by $\gamma_1$.
 The factor of $\alpha_jG_{j,N+1}$ freely propagates the scattered field from $\bm{r}_{N+1}$ to a scattering event at the $j$th scatterer, while $M_{ij}^{-1}$ propagates the field from the $j$th scatterer to the $i$th scatterer via all possible scattering paths involving the initial $N$ scatterers.
 Free propagation from the $i$th scatterer to the observation point $\bm{r}$ is then described by $G(\bm{r},\bm{r}_i)$.
 Secondly, the $\gamma_2$ factor describes the effect of loop scattering paths in which waves, after being scattered by the additional dipole, return (possibly multiple times) to the additional dipole via multiple scattering from the $N$ initial dipoles.
 As with $\gamma_1$, a factor of $M_{ij}^{-1}\alpha_jG_{j,N+1}$ propagates the scattered field from the additional scatterer to the $i$th scatterer via all possible scattering paths not including the additional scatterer.
 The factor of $\alpha_{N+1}G_{N+1,i}$ then propagates the field back to the additional scatterer, from which it is scattered again, completing the loop.
 Summing over the number of loops yields a geometric series in terms of the single loop factor, and hence $\gamma_2$ can be expressed as a matrix inverse.
 This loop contribution is a self-interaction effect analogous to the surface dressing of polarizability.
 Finally, $\gamma_3$ accounts for the effect of scattering of the incident field onto the additional scatterer and therefore $\gamma_3$ describes the hotspot effect \cite{Cang2011ProbingImaging,Alonso-Gonzalez2012ResolvingSpots}.
 The incident field at the $j$th scatterer is multiply scattered to the $i$th scatterer, described by $M_{ij}^{-1}$, and then propagated to the additional scatterer at $\bm{r}_{N+1}$, as is described by the final factor of $\alpha_{N+1}G_{N+1,i}$.

-The form of $\gamma_1(\bm{r})$ is greatly simplified when the observation point $\bm{r}=(\bm{\rho},z)$ is taken in the far field as is the case in most sensing setups.
-Specifically, the far field Green's tensor $G_{\infty}$ is proportional to the 2D Fourier transform of the near field Green's tensor $\widetilde{G}(\bm{q},z,\bm{r}')$ with respect to the transverse position $\bm{\rho}=(x,y)$, i.e. \cite{Novotny2012PrinciplesNano-optics}
+{Optical sensing often aims to detect particles at a surface where functionalisation of the surface can allow for specificity.
+For this reason, we shall henceforth consider scattering configurations in which the $N$ initial scatterers are distributed over a planar surface at positions $z_i >0$.
+Physically, the scatterers could hence correspond to surface roughness features, bound receptors or nanoparticles, or nanostructures fabricated on a substrate.
+We also assume that the observation point $\bm{r}=(\bm{\rho},z)$ is taken in the far field as is the case in most sensing setups, which allows the form of $\gamma_1(\bm{r})$ to be greatly simplified.} Specifically, the far field Green's tensor $G_{\infty}$ is proportional to the 2D Fourier transform of the near field Green's tensor $\widetilde{G}(\bm{q},z,\bm{r}')$ with respect to the transverse position $\bm{\rho}=(x,y)$, i.e. \cite{Novotny2012PrinciplesNano-optics}